-Eventually, in World War I, planes were able to use Morse code to communicate wirelessly as technology advanced.
+Eventually, in World War I, planes could use Morse code to communicate wirelessly as technology advanced.

 While Morse code has become mostly obsolete due to advancing communication technologies, it can still be a useful backup when technology fails.

-The main reason people still learn Morse code today is that it is still a great working way of encoding the English language.
+People still learn Morse code today because it is still a great way of encoding the English language.

-It can still be used as a means of secretive communication as most people do not know how to use it.
+It can still be used for secretive communication as most people do not know how to use it.

-The code is still used over HAM radios by amateur radio enthusiasts as a potential means for emergency communication.
+The code is still used over HAM radios by amateur radio enthusiasts as a potential emergency communication tool.

-While extremely rare, there can also be emergency situations in which knowing it could save your life.
+While extremely rare, there can also be emergencies in which knowing it could save your life.

-Morse code is also still used to assist people with varying disabilities communicate.
+Morse code is also still used to assist people with varying disabilities be able to communicate.

 Learning the basics of Morse code is easy, but getting the timing and fluency down still requires a good amount of practice.

-Luckily there are a lot of great tools to help make learning and using Morse code a lot easier.
+Luckily there are a lot of great tools to help make learning and using Morse code much easier.

 While Morse code is not technically a language, it doesn’t really matter that it’s not one.

-It being classified as a coding system rather than an actual language doesn’t devalue it.
+It is classified as a coding system rather than an actual language, which doesn’t devalue it.

 Morse code should always be viewed as an important historical means of communication.